Generic name: potassium aminobenzoate [ po-TAS-ee-um-a-MEE-noe-BEN-zoe-ate ]

 Before taking this medicine

-You should not use Potaba if you are allergic to it.
+You should not use Potaba if you are allergic to it, or if you are also taking a sulfa drug.

 How should I take Potaba?